 Now add that idea into the standard trip across town and errands become a reason to celebrate.
 Waves are just an expression of energy, after all.

-with each style designed for certain wave conditions that can all happen in the same place depending on the day and weather.
-After you read this, skateboards with wheels will too.
+Each style is designed for certain conditions that can all happen in the same place depending on the day and weather.

 Cruisers have a presence in all categories, but not every board from every category is a cruiser.
-It might be fun getting to the store on a Landyachtz Evo 36, but good luck with what comes next.
+It might be fun getting to the store on a Landyachtz Evo 36, but good luck carrying it around.
 That Loaded Coyote, however, was given its name for a reason.

 On the other side of the curb, the standard popsicle shape skateboard most of us are familiar with today happily fits mostly in the fun board category.
 It takes turn-y trucks and soft wheels to stand out from the crowd here.